ethereum-attestation-service/eas-docs-site/docs/Use Cases/ticketing.md

 5. **TicketShield** - a service that uses EAS to provide insurance for event tickets, protecting attendees from unexpected cancellations and other unforeseen events.

 ## Future composability
-The future composability of Ethereum Attestation Service (EAS) in the ticketing industry could enable a wide range of innovative and flexible solutions for verifying the authenticity of tickets.
+The use of EAS in the ticketing industry has the potential to enable a wide range of innovative and flexible solutions for verifying the authenticity of tickets.

-For example, EAS could be used to create and verify multiple types of attestations for tickets, such as attested claims about a ticket's origin, authenticity, and transfer history.
-These different types of attestations could be used together in various ways to create a greater ticketing ecosystem, with each attestation serving a different purpose and providing a unique layer of trust and transparency.
+For example, EAS could be used to create and verify multiple types of tickets, such as VIP tickets, early bird tickets, and discount tickets, each with their own unique attributes and verification requirements.
+This would provide event organizers with more control and flexibility in managing their ticket sales and distribution.

-One potential application of this composability is the use of origin attestations to verify the source of a ticket.
-This could be used to prevent the sale of counterfeit or fraudulent tickets, as event organizers could create origin attestations for their tickets and require that these attestations be present in order for a ticket to be considered valid.
-This could be done using smart contracts and other decentralized technologies to automatically verify the origin attestations and ensure their integrity.

-Another potential application of composability is the use of authenticity attestations to verify the legitimacy of a ticket.
-This could be used to prevent the use of copied or duplicated tickets, as event organizers could create authenticity attestations for their tickets and require that these attestations be present in order for a ticket to be considered valid.
-This could be done using advanced cryptographic techniques and other decentralized technologies to securely and transparently verify the authenticity attestations.

-Finally, the use of transfer attestations could enable a more transparent and secure way to transfer tickets between ticket holders.
-This could be used to prevent the resale of tickets at inflated prices, as event organizers could create transfer attestations that limit the number of times a ticket can be transferred and require that these attestations be present in order for a ticket to be considered valid.
-This could be done using smart contracts and other decentralized technologies to automatically verify the transfer attestations and ensure their integrity.
+In addition, EAS could be integrated with other blockchain-based platforms and services to enable more advanced functionality and functionality, such as automated ticket refunds, resale markets, and insurance services.
+This could provide attendees with more options and protections when purchasing and using event tickets, and could also help to further prevent scalping and fraud.

-Overall, the future composability of EAS for ticketing could enable a wide range of innovative and flexible solutions for verifying the authenticity of tickets, providing greater trust and transparency in the ticketing ecosystem.
+Overall, the future composability of EAS in the ticketing industry has the potential to improve the security, transparency, and efficiency of the event ticketing process, benefiting both organizers and attendees alike.